Professor CS Cockell, FRSE

-I am currently Course Director and teach on the pre-honours Astrobiology course (PHYS08051) at the University of Edinburgh (with Ken Rice).
-It seeks to give students a grounding in interdisciplinary science and the diverse disciplines including physics, astronomy, geology, biology and chemistry relavant to astrobiology.
+I am Course Organiser and teach on the pre-honours Astrobiology course (PHYS08051) at the University of Edinburgh (with Ken Rice).
+It seeks to give students a grounding in interdisciplinary science and the diverse disciplines including physics, astronomy, geology, biology and chemistry relevant to astrobiology.

 I oversee and teach half of the SUPA Astrobiology and Search for Life course (SUPAASL), a graduate course in astrobiology.

-I teach and run a Massive Open On-Line Learning (MOOC) introductory course on Astrobiology (https://www.coursera.org/course/astrobio).
-In its first iteration it attracted 35,000 students who signed up.
-7,700 students completed the course.
+I teach and run a Massive Open On-Line Learning (MOOC) introductory course on Astrobiology (https://www.coursera.org/learn/astrobiology).
+The course has attracted 130,000 students since it began.